-Vermouth is a fortified wine named after the German “Wermut” word for wormwood (Artemisia absinthium).
-Our VERMOUTH EXTRA TROCKEN 015 consists of more than 95% wine and distilled wine.
-So it is clear: Outstanding quality requires the best wine.
-And for the Kollektiv it was clear: A unique vermouth can only be developed if we find a Freimeister who is both an experienced winemaker and an excellent distiller.
-After a long search, we found what we are looking for in the south-eastern corner of Styria, in the so-called volcanic land – where the borders of Hungary, Slovenia and Austria meet.
+Vermouth is a fortified wine which takes its name from “Wermut”, the German word for wormwood (Artemisia absinthium).
+Our VERMOUTH EXTRA TROCKEN 015 consists of over 95% wine and distilled wine.
+Thus it is clear: an outstanding, quality vermouth requires the best wine.
+And for the Kollektiv it was clear: a unique vermouth could only be developed if we could find a Freimeister who was both an experienced winemaker and excellent distiller.
+After a long search, we found who we were looking for in the south-eastern corner of Styria, the so-called volcanic land where the borders of Hungary, Slovenia and Austria meet.

-Lisa Bauer is a winemaker and distiller who, despite her 28 years of life, has a wealth of international experience.
-Lisa Bauer is the perfect Freimeister for an outstanding vermouth – and is based in a region known for cultivating Muscat Blanc à Petits Grains, the grape variety most favored in the old vermouth recipes.
+Lisa Bauer is a winemaker and distiller who has acquired a wealth of international experience, despite her young age of 28.
+The perfect Freimeister to create an outstanding vermouth, she is based in a region renowned for the cultivation of Muscat Blanc à Petits Grains, the most favored grape variety of the old vermouth recipes.

 wine and brandy from Moscato Giallo (Yellow Muscat), Artemisia absinthium, Acorus calamus, dittany (Origanum dictamnus), tonka bean, achillea, cardamom, orris root, buckbean (Menyanthes), gentian, sage

-WERMUT EXTRA TROCKEN 015 uses a wine made from yellow Muscat grapes (Moscato Giallo).
-Half of the wine is distilled in a vacuum pot still.
-Lisa Bauer is one of the few who uses such a facility.
-Due to the negative pressure generated by this system, the boiling point of alcohol (ethanol) is reduced from 78 ° C to about 38 ° C. The distillation is thus particularly gentle for the flavors.
-This rare distillation process is not the only special feature.
-Only a few manufacturers use a wine distillate of the same grape variety and harvest to sprinkle the wine.
+WERMUT EXTRA TROCKEN 015 is derived from a wine made of yellow Muscat grapes (Moscato Giallo), half of which is distilled in a vacuum pot still.
+Lisa Bauer is one of the few who use such a facility.
+The negative pressure generated by this system reduces the boiling point of alcohol (ethanol) from 78°C to around 38°C. Thus the distillation is particularly gentle on the flavors.
+This rare distillation process is not the only special feature: very few manufacturers use a wine distillate from the same grape variety and harvest to sprinkle the wine.

-In fact, usually no wine or grape distillate is used for the production of fortified wines such as vermouth, as the legislature does not mandate this.
+Distillate of wine or grape is usually not used at all in the production of fortified wines such as vermouth, as it is not required by the legislature.

-By using a distillate made from the same wine as the one that is fortified with it, the typical spicy aromas of the yellow Muscat grapes (Moscato Giallo) increase significantly.
+Using a distillate derived from the same wine as the one that it is fortified with significantly increases the signature spicy aromas of the yellow Muscat grapes (Moscato Giallo).

-The extract of the herbs, however, takes place neither in the wine nor in the wine distillate.
-Lisa Bauer emphasizes that she prefers extracting the flavors with neutral alcohol, as she has better control with higher precision.
-She mixes this highly concentrated macerate (ratio 1:22) with wine, wine distillate and sugar.
-The sugar of WERMUT EXTRA TROCKEN 015 is 26.8 grams per liter and well below the maximum 30 grams of sugar content for “extra dry”.
+Meanwhile, the extraction of herbs happens neither in the wine nor wine distillate.
+Lisa Bauer emphatically prefers extracting the flavors with neutral alcohol, for better control and precision.
+She mixes a highly concentrated maceration (ratio 1:22) with wine, wine distillate and sugar.
+The sugar content in WERMUT EXTRA TROCKEN 015 is 26.8 grams per liter, well below the decreed maximum of 30 grams for “extra dry”.

 Distiller, Winemaker | Fehring, Styria

-Lisa Bauer grew up in the Styrian volcanic region as the daughter of a family of winegrowers.
-Here her family runs a small mixed farm and a “Buschenschank”, a tavern typical for this region for self-pressed wines and cold dishes.
+Lisa Bauer grew up in the Styrian volcanic region, the daughter of a family of winegrowers.
+Her family runs a small mixed farm here, along with a “Buschenschank” tavern for self-pressed wines and cold dishes, typical to this region.

-At the College of Viticulture Silberberg in Styria she received her first training and then graduated from the Federal College of Viticulture and Pomology in Klosterneuburg near Vienna with A levels and Bachelor.
-In addition to studying viticulture and oenology, Lisa Bauer acquired extensive expertise in fruit processing, mashing and distillation.
-From childhood on she was already familiar with distilling, because at the parental farm the homegrown fruits were distilled in a small 90-liter pot still.
+She received her initial training at the College of Viticulture Silberberg in Styria and later graduated from the Federal College of Viticulture and Pomology in Klosterneuburg near Vienna with her A Levels and Bachelor degree.
+In addition to studying viticulture and oenology, Bauer has acquired extensive expertise in fruit processing, mashing and distillation.
+She was already familiar with distilling since childhood, when homegrown fruits of the family farm were distilled in a small 90-liter pot still.

-During her internship at a Mallorcan wine estate, Bauer learned to make gin in the connected distillery.
-After her apprenticeship, she took a job as a distiller in a large distillery, where up to 2 million kilos of pears, plums and apricots were processed each year.
-In 2016 she worked at a winery in Casablanca Chile and in a bodega in Argentina.
-There she was involved in the construction of the new distillery Casa Tapaus, distilled from pomace of the winery Grappa and was responsible for the development of the first gin.
+As an intern at a Mallorcan wine estate, Bauer learned to make gin in the connected distillery.
+Following her apprenticeship, she took on a distiller job in a large distillery, wherein up to 2 million kilos of pears, plums and apricots were processed annually.
+In 2016, she worked at a winery in Casablanca, Chile and in a bodega in Argentina.
+There, she was involved in setting up the new distillery Casa Tapaus, which distilled the pomace of the winery for grappa, and was responsible for the development of the first gin.

-Due to her excellent education and many years of experience Lisa Bauer is already a true connoisseur of aromas and herbs.
-She creates her recipes like a perfumer.
+Due to her excellent education and many years of experience, Lisa Bauer is already a true connoisseur of aromas and herbs.
+She creates recipes like a perfumer.
 In advance, she thinks exactly what aromas and drugs she needs for a perfect composition.